What is NATO and why was it formed?

 The US Congress still needs to approve the request to go to war even if Article V of NATO is invoked.
 Therefore, provisions within the NATO treaty do not supersede the power of the US Constitution.

-Learn more about where US military members are stationed and get the data directly in your inbox by signing up for our newsletter.
+Learn more about US defense spending and get fresh facts delivered to your inbox weekly by signing up for our newsletter.